This page is under construction and more content is coming soon!

 The Benefits Cliff Committee oversees the work of the ABC in service of the Benefits Cliff Learning Groups by providing guidance, support, and by serving as connectors within the community.
 The Committee provides feedback and expertise when requested by Learning Groups, ensures that Learning Groups stay aligned with the goal of developing long-term solutions to decrease the number of families experiencing the public benefits cliff, and collaborates with the Advocacy Committee to educate the community on key advocacy topics.

-Second Wednesday of the month from 9-10 am
+Second Wednesday of every other month from 9-10 am

 In 2019, Forsyth Futures produced an informational microsite, designed to inform local stakeholders on the complex conditions around the Benefits Cliff in Forsyth County.

 Three learning groups were launched in November, 2019 to focus on nonprofit solutions, employer solutions, and policy solutions to the Benefits Cliff, locally.
 Each group met in person several times before pausing work in March, 2020 due to the COVID-19 pandemic.
 Groups were intentionally facilitated to center those with lived experience and foster a culture of learning and inclusion among individuals working together in new ways.

 COMING SOON —